Cabins in Australia with a private bathroom

 94%

-Coffs Harbour Camping & 4WD
+Coffs Harbour Camping & Farmstay

 122 sites · Lodging, RVs, Tents230 acres · Bucca, NSW

-Located on a 230 acre estate, we have something for everyone including a charming Rustic Cabin recycled from the original homestead from 1890!
-This is a great base camp to explore the beautiful Coffs Coast with many attractions, and a short 10 minute drive to the famous Moonee Beach, Emerald Beach and Moonee Market which has a large Coles and Aldi, as well as specialty shops, cafe, restaurants and the family friendly Moonee Beach Tavern.
-Suitable for caravans, motorhomes, or any RV, 2WD's, tents, camper trailers and 4WD's with excellent all weather access straight off the main sealed road👍🏼 Lovely shady sites as well as plenty of open sunny pasture for your solar with use of shared port-a-loo in main camping paddock.
-You may also camp in the dam paddock (when available) if you have a 4WD however, you will need to be completely self sufficient with your own porta potty.
-Firewood is available to be purchased from reception. *DUE TO FIRE ANT OUTBREAK IN QLD AND NSW, BRING YOUR OWN (BYO) FIREWOOD IS NOT PERMITTED* Hand feed the farm animals or enjoy hours of bush walking or perhaps have a picnic by the dam overlooking the horses grazing or discover our Secret Garden!
-Suitable for large groups such as 4WDs, family gatherings, horse riders, weddings and school groups.
+** Formerly Coffs Harbour Camping & 4WD ** Located on a 230 acre estate, we have something for everyone including a charming Rustic Cabin recycled from the original homestead from 1890!
+This is a great base camp to explore the beautiful Coffs Coast with many attractions.
+18 mins to Coffs and a short 10 minute drive to famous Moonee and Emerald Beaches and Moonee Market which has a large Coles and Aldi, as well as specialty shops, cafes, restaurants and the family friendly Moonee Beach Tavern.
+Hand feed the many friendly farm animals, or enjoy hours of bush walking, bird watching or perhaps have a picnic by the beautiful dam overlooking the horses grazing, or discover our Secret Garden!
+Suitable for all size caravans, motorhomes, or any RV, 2WD's, tents, camper trailers and 4WD's with excellent all weather access straight off the main sealed road👍🏼 Lovely shady sites as well as plenty of open sunny pasture for your solar with use of shared portaloos in main camping paddock.
+You may also camp in the dam paddock by the water (when available) however, you will need to be completely self sufficient with your own porta potty.
+Firewood is available to be purchased from reception. *DUE TO FIRE ANT OUTBREAK IN QLD AND NSW, BRING YOUR OWN (BYO) FIREWOOD IS NOT PERMITTED* Suitable for large groups such as 4WDs, family gatherings, horse riders, weddings and school groups.
 Plenty of space and privacy.
 PLEASE NOTE: - CHECK IN CLOSES AT 8PM - Potable water is limited due to weather conditions (drought), and the farm being on tank water.
-Please fill your vans or tanks BEFORE you arrive. - We are a campground, NOT a 4WD park.
-4WDs or motorbikes are NOT to be ridden on the property.
-Motorbikes need to be registered to ride in the State Forest. - Due to repeated incidents involving our poultry, dogs are no longer allowed. - Our moderate cancellation policy requires a cancellation of 72 hours ahead of check in time for a refund.
+Please fill your vans or tanks BEFORE you arrive. - Dogs no longer allowed due to repeated incidents involving our free ranging poultry. - No showers or electricity - Our moderate cancellation policy requires a cancellation of 72 hours ahead of check in date for a refund.
 Date modification requests within 24 hours of check in time will not be accepted. - No refunds will be issued for early departures after arrival.

 Pets